-Conversely, some features required for compliance with this profile are based on functionality defined in 3GPP Release 12 or higher releases.
+Conversely, some features required for compliance with this profile are based on functionality defined in 3GPP releases higher than the release taken as basis.

-All such exceptions are explicitly mentioned in the following sections along with the relevant Release 11 or higher 3GPP release specifications, respectively.
+All such exceptions are explicitly mentioned in the following sections along with the relevant 3GPP Release.